deroneriksson/stf4j/README.md

 ### Graph Inputs and Outputs

 Normal interactions with STF4J should occur through the `TFModel` and `TFResults` classes.
-If direct interactions with graph operations is required, this can be accomplished using using the `TFGraph` and `TFGraphResults` classes.
+If direct interactions with graph operations are required, this can be accomplished using using the `TFGraph` and `TFGraphResults` classes.

 In the following example, we first add two int arrays using the `SavedModel` referenced